DylanThomasShine/acoustra_manager/README.md

 ### 1.5 Wireframe designs
 Wireframe designs are made with [Balsamiq Wireframes](https://balsamiq.com/wireframes/)

-Click on the links below to see the wireframes in Balsamiq.
+Click on the link below to see the wireframes in Balsamiq.

 |[Acoustra Manager](static/images/acoustramanagerwireframes.pdf)|